KamranNaveed/KamranNaveed/README.md

 🗣 Name Pronunciation: *Kaahm-raahn*

 👨‍💻 I'm always looking to expand my knowledge and skills, and am constantly seeking out new challenges and learning opportunities.
-Whether it's diving into a new     programming language or tackling a particularly complex problem, I thrive on the process of discovery and growth that comes with learning something new.
+I thrive on the process of discovery and growth that comes with learning something new.

-🌱 I’m currently learning C#.
+🌱 Currently learning C#.

 🧩 Outside the world of tech, I enjoy pushing myself to develop new skills.
-My hobbies range from travelling, to tinkering, to cooking my favorite ethnic cuisine.
+My hobbies include travelling, tinkering, cooking and video games.
 (I would also like to learn an instrument or two sometime in the future).

 📚 I love reading books on personal development & financial literacy.
 Some of my recommendations are [Rich Dad Poor Dad](https://www.goodreads.com/book/show/69571.Rich_Dad_Poor_Dad) by Robert Kiyosaki and [The Upward Spiral](https://www.goodreads.com/book/show/21413760-the-upward-spiral?ref=nav_sb_noss_l_8) by Alex Korb.